xbpeng/DeepMimic/README.md

 ```
 pip install -r requirements.txt
 ```
-You will need to first install MPI before installing the python packages, else the MPI4Py installation will fail.
+You will need to install MPI before installing the python packages, else the MPI4Py installation will fail.

 ### Windows